eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 sudo apt install gcc g++ cmake libacl1-dev libncurses5-dev pkg-config
 ```

-Additionally, there is an optional dependency to the [cpptoml](https://github.com/skystrife/cpptoml) library, which is used to parse a RouDi config file for the mempool config.
+Additionally, there is an optional dependency to the [cpptoml](https://github.com/skystrife/cpptoml) library, which is used to parse the RouDi config file containing mempool configuration.

 ### QNX

 QNX SDP 7.0 and 7.1 are supported (shipping with gcc 5.4 and gcc 8.3 respectively).

-The easiest way to build iceoryx on QNX is using the build script and providing a toolchain file.
+The easiest way to build iceoryx on QNX is by using the build script and providing a toolchain file.
 We provide generic QNX SDP 7.0 toolchain files for ARM_64 and X86_64 in `./tools/toolchains/qnx` ([Direct Link](https://github.com/eclipse-iceoryx/iceoryx/tree/master/tools/toolchains/qnx)).

 ARM_64: